cobwebos/docs/articles/active-directory/conditional-access/howto-conditional-access-session-lifetime.md

 It might sound alarming to not ask for a user to sign back in, in reality any violation of IT policies will revoke the session.
 Some examples include (but are not limited to) a password change, an incompliant device, or account disable.
 You can also explicitly [revoke users’ sessions using PowerShell](https://docs.microsoft.com/powershell/module/azuread/revoke-azureaduserallrefreshtoken?view=azureadps-2.0).
 The Azure AD default configuration comes down to “don’t ask users to provide their credentials if security posture of their sessions has not changed”.

 Sign-in frequency setting works with apps that have implemented OAUTH2 or OIDC protocols according to the standards.
-Most Microsoft native apps for Windows, Mac, and Mobile including the following comply with the setting.
+Most Microsoft native apps for Windows, Mac, and Mobile including the following web applications comply with the setting.

 - Word, Excel, PowerPoint Online
 - OneNote Online